tiffttu/BINF_final/README.md

 ## 1. Feature Selection
-* Stepwise selection and feature importance from sklearn RandomForest was performed to select top significant variables.
-Feature importance showed better results, so we selected top 5 important features from cases and deaths separately.
+* Feature importance from sklearn RandomForest was performed to select top significant variables.
+Top 5 important features were selected.

-Cases: all_bed_occupancy_rate, peopleinpoverty2018, population_65, medianhouseholdincome, icu_bed_occupancy_rate

-Deaths: population_20, icu_bed_occupancy, population, population_65, all_bed_occupancy_rate.

 ## 2. Model Prediction
-* random forest regression, logistic regression, and gradient boosting regression performed on selected variables.
+* random forest regression, logistic regression, and gradient boosting regression performed on selected variables for predicted deaths across counties in the US

-## 3.
+## 3. Clustering
+*

 ## 4. Future Steps
-* maybe use graphical models to test for confounding factors
+* maybe use graphical models to test for confounding factors, latent variables